secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Normally they should provide secure default parameters, but these are not always secure or no longer up to the current standard of security.
 To alleviate these problems, it is a good idea to generate and provide a standardized definition of secure parameters for cryptographic primitives.
 This could be used to ensure correct parameter usage and thus provide more security, since standardization across all implementations could be guaranteed.
-A data structure to represent this standardized definition in JSON {{-JSON} is given in the following (/ref chapter of datastructure).
+A data structure to represent this standardized definition in JSON {{-JSON}} is given in the following (/ref chapter of datastructure).
 This standardized definition of a secure parameter set is referred to as Secure Crypto Config (SCC) in the following.
 (?)
 When creating such a data structure it is helpful to take a look at the Guidelines for Cryptographic Algorithm Agility and Selecting Mandatory-to-Implement Algorithms" BCP 201 {{?RFC7696}} and the "Algorithm Agility Procedure for the Resource Public Key Infrastructure (RPKI)" BCP 182 {{?RFC6916}} as a reference to ensure cryptographic algorithm agility.